Suseika/eote-dice/README.md

 # eote-dice

-Multiplayer dice throw simulator for Edge of the Empire role-playing system.
+Multiplayer dice roll simulator for Edge of the Empire role-playing system.

 - Allows many players to see each other's rolls;
 - Maintains roll history;